 Following postdoctoral training, Dr. Moravec moved on to the positions of Research Associate and Project Scientist within the Department of Cardiovascular Biology.
 Dr. Moravec joined the Professional Staff at Cleveland Clinic in 1993, in the Department of Molecular Cardiology, and she subsequently worked for eight years in the Center for Anesthesiology Research before joining the Kaufman Center for Heart Failure in 2002.
 Throughout her career, Dr. Moravec’s research interest has been understanding the cellular mechanisms of human heart failure and developing more therapeutic options for patients with heart failure.

 In the past ten years, Dr. Moravec has been funded by both local and national American Heart Association (AHA) as well as the National Institutes of Health (NIH) as she has studied the mechanisms of human heart failure.
-Her work is currently supported by a five-year grant from the NIH and a three-year grant from the AHA, as well as a pilot grant from the Bakken Heart-Brain Institute.
 In 1995, Dr. Moravec was named an Established Investigator of the American Heart Association.
 Dr. Moravec has also served as a research mentor for both predoctoral and postdoctoral fellows who have obtained fellowship grants from either the AHA or NIH, and has hosted numerous undergraduate summer students who have been supported by the AHA.
+In 2009 she received the Kaiser Permanente Teaching Award for pre-clinical faculty from the first graduating class of the Cleveland Clinic Lerner College of Medicine, and in 2012 she received the Excellence in Research Education Award from CCLCM.
+She has also been recognized with the Outstanding Educator Award from the Lerner Research Institute at CCF.

 Widely published in peer-reviewed scientific journals such as the Journal of Biological Chemistry, Circulation, Circulation Research, Proceedings of the National Academy of Sciences, and the Journal of Molecular and Cellular Cardiology, Dr. Moravec has authored numerous journal articles and abstracts describing work in her laboratory.
-She serves as a reviewer for scientific journals including Circulation, Circulation Research, the American Journal of Physiology, Cardiovascular Research, the Journal of Molecular and Cellular Cardiology and the Journal of Pharmacology and Experimental Therapeutics, and is a member of local and national AHA peer-review study sections.
+She serves as a reviewer for scientific journals including Circulation, Circulation Research, the American Journal of Physiology, Cardiovascular Research, the Journal of Molecular and Cellular Cardiology and the Journal of Pharmacology and Experimental Therapeutics, and is a member of local and national AHA and NIH peer-review study sections.
+She has recently completed a four year term on the NHLBI program project parent committee.

 Dr. Moravec has been invited to present her research at national and international meetings and conferences.
 She is a member of the American Physiological Society, American Heart Association, Heart Failure Society of America, American Psychosomatic Association, American Association for Applied Psychophysiology and Biofeedback and the International Society for Heart & Lung Transplantation.